DevExpress-Examples/bi-dashboard-diagnostic-tool/Readme.md

 2. Create a `DiagnosticController` object.

-3. Call the conroller's `Start` and `Stop` methods to collect performance data for your code.
+3. Call the controller's `Start` and `Stop` methods to collect performance data for your code.

 4. Implement the `IFileController` interface and specify the output file path in the `TrySaveFile` method.
-Pass a new class instance that implements `IFileController` to the controller's contructor.
+Pass a new class instance that implements `IFileController` to the controller's constructor.

 5. Call the controller's `SaveAs` method to generate an XML report.